fabarea/vidi_frontend/README.rst

 Register a new template
 -----------------------

 The detail view of the content can be personalized per plugin record.
-To register more templates, simply define them in your TypoScript configuration
+To register more templates, simply define them in your TypoScript configuration.
 This TypoScript will typically be put under within ``EXT:foo/Configuration/TypoScript/setup.txt``::

 	plugin.tx_vidifrontend {